 Margaret's ashes were buried at Woodlawn Memorial Park.
 I went to a Woodlawn Cemetery and walked around for some time looking at headstones decorated with angels and some with wind chimes.
 A dog started to bark at me from a home on the edge of the cemetery.
 When no other cars arrived I started to think I might be in the wrong place, so I did an internet search and found out that the cemetery I was supposed to go to was a few miles further up the road.
 I arrived there at the same time as Mary's oldest brother, Jean, and I walked with his family to the interment site.
 There was a small plastic plaque with Margaret's name on it and a shallow hole which I didn't notice at first glance.
 Pastor Steve Horrell said, "The fever of life is over for Margaret.
 We need to bury our regrets as we forgive others and forgive ourselves."
 He asked family members for any memories they might want to relate.
 Jean's former wife said Margaret was good with a hammer and saw, that she had helped build a skirt around the base of a trailer that they were living in at the time.
 Jean related that the family often went to Gator Land on Friday afternoons to catch feeding time.

 As Mary placed the gray cylinder containing Margaret's ashes in the ground, she kissed her fingertips to her lips and then rested them on the cylinder's lid.
 It was after she pushed some dirt over the container that grief enveloped her.
 She had been organizing, supporting, greeting and welcoming people all day.
-Several family members held her as she sobbed.
+Several family members held her as her knees gave way and she sobbed.
 Mary was able to embrace and express her emotions openly.
 I have always had trouble doing that, and emotions hit me when I least expect it.
 The most important lesson learned from this day for me is that we should be grateful for the fragile gift of life.
 We should be quick in giving and receiving love and always work to create new memories.
 Recently I heard a saying that most people sleepwalk through life while the few that do not, live in wide eyed wonder.
 I want to strive for that feeling of wide eyed wonder everyday, to drink it in and share what I can in my way.
 Seize the day and live with boundless compassion.
 On the drive home, my heart filled with joy remembering times spent in the Hill home and yet for the first time, my eyes started to burn.